 - cayenne pepper

 I like my naked chicken tenders, to have a little bit of spice, but not too much.
 You can always adjust the chili powder and cayenne pepper to match your tastes.

-To make these tenders, begin by placing the chicken strips in a medium bowl and toss with olive oil, coating each piece of chicken.
+Begin by placing the chicken strips in a medium bowl and toss with olive oil, coating each piece of chicken.

 Sprinkle chili powder, cayenne pepper, paprika, salt and pepper over the coated chicken.
 Next, toss the chicken in the bowl until the seasonings have evenly covered each piece of chicken.